simjoly/dedup/README.md

 - **Bloom filter**: Memory efficient, but trades exactness for probabilistic membership (false positive allowed, no false negatives).
 This allow to save a lot of memory space, and a few unique flags may be wrongly flagged as duplicates.
 The false positive rate is adjustable (default 0.1%).
 - **SQLite**: Saves the reads in a SQlite database.
 This is safe for very large datasets, but slower due to disk I/O.

----
+## Authors

+Simon Joly, 2025, for the main program.
+Developped with support from chatGPT, but the whole script was validated by the author.

+Arash Partow, 2000, for the Open Bloom Filter (bloom_filter.hpp)

 ## License

-MIT License.
+Distributed under the MIT License.
 Feel free to use, modify, and distribute.